Definition

 - Organism most often seen for facial, orbital and tail abscesses is Staphylococcus aureus.

-- Abscesses of the abdomen may be a mixture of both anaerobic or aerobic Gram-negative bacilli such as klebsiella and E. coli, and anarobes such as Bacteriodes fragiles.
+- Abscesses of the abdomen may be a mixture of both anaerobic or aerobic Gram-negative bacilli such as Klebsiella and E. coli, and anarobes such as Bacteriodes fragiles.

-- Those abscesses produced by streptococcus show little to no necrosis, and contains serous exudate ( clear fluid with cellular debris ).
-Because the organism does not cause intense tissue destruction walling
+- Those abscesses produced by streptococcus show little to no necrosis and contains serous exudate (clear fluid with cellular debris).
+Because the organism does not cause intense tissue destruction walling off takes much longer, thus allowing greater tendency to spread throughout the body.

 Factors which may contribute to the formation of abscesses are an impaired immune system, excessive fluid accumulation in tissue, hematomas, or where normal drainage of specific organs may be obstructed.